It is a very wise decision made when you convert your sole proprietorship to a private limited company in Singapore.

 ACRA should be informed of the termination where one ceases to do his or her business as a sole proprietor.

-We offer comprehensive and affordable services including for SMEs in Singapore.
+We offer comprehensive and affordable company secretarial services for Singapore companies.